MicrosoftDocs/win32/desktop-src/WmiCoreProv/wmibinarymofresource.md

 Qualifiers: [**Key**](https://msdn.microsoft.com/library/aa393650)
 </dt> </dl>

-Name of the WDM–enabled driver that has a binary MOF file successfully compiled in the WMI repository.
+Name of the WDM enabled driver that has a binary MOF file successfully compiled in the WMI repository.

 </dd> </dl>